HeartValveLab/CalciumAnalysis/SignalAnalysis/README.md

   - Abstracts away individual functions
   - Can save configuration from GUI

 The signals for each channel were calculated using MATLAB's inbuilt `regionprops` function to get the mean intensity for the region of interest in each frame.
-The calcium signal was then normalised against the baseline, where
+The calcium signal can then be normalised against the reference channel, where
 $$baseline=\min \frac{calcium}{reference}$$
-and

 $$normalised=\frac{\frac{calcium}{reference}-baseline}{baseline}.$$

+Alternatively, it can be normalised against itself, where
+$$baseline=\min calcium$$

+$$normalised = \frac{calcium-baseline}{baseline}$$

 ## Getting started - for users